LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 ===========

-The inheritance mechanisms found on object-oriented programming languages allow us the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common predicates for sets of objects.
-In the context of logic programming, we can interpret inheritance as a form of theory extension: an object will virtually contain, besides its own predicates, all the predicates inherited from other objects that are not redefined by itself.
+The inheritance mechanisms found on object-oriented programming languages allow the specialization of previously defined objects, avoiding the unnecessary repetition of code and allowing the definition of common predicates for sets of objects.
+In the context of logic programming, we can interpret inheritance as a form of *theory extension*: an object will virtually contain, besides its own predicates, all the predicates inherited from other objects that are not redefined locally.

 Logtalk uses a depth-first lookup procedure for finding predicate declarations and predicate definitions, as explained below.
-The lookup procedures locate the entities holding the predicate declaration and the predicate definition using, respectively, the predicate indicator and the predicate template (constructed from the predicate indicator).
+The lookup procedures locate the entities holding the predicate declaration and the predicate definition using the predicate template.
-The :ref:`directives_alias_2` predicate directive may be used to defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).
+The :ref:`directives_alias_2` predicate directive may be used for defining alternative names for inherited predicates, for solving inheritance conflicts, and for giving access to all inherited definitions (thus overriding the default lookup procedure).